-August 19, 2013 · Posted under British / Union Jack, parties for boys, party features
+August 19, 2013 · Posted under Birthday Parties, British / Union Jack, parties for boys

 For her son August’s 2nd birthday, my talented friend Courtney of Courtney Adams Design knew just what theme she wanted for his party – “London Calling!”
 I designed the stationery and party printables to fit the theme, using British flags, crowns, double-decker buses, mustached guards, and lots of fun British sayings.
 Courtney did a gorgeous job styling the party, from the London Underground-inspired front door sign to the Union Jack fruit pizza to the homemade telephone booth photo prop.
 After a delicious brunch, the kids loved playing outside and making jeweled king and queen crowns to wear.
 It was a positively smashing birthday!